5T33Z0/OC-Little-Translated/03_USB_Fixes/ACPI_Mapping_USB_Ports/README.md

 <details><summary><strong>Dropping the original USB table</strong> (click to reveal)</summary>

 ## Finding the ports
-### For Skylake and newer
+### Intel Skylake and newer CPUs
-Have a look inside the "origin" Folder.
-In there you will find a lot of tables.
-We are interested in the **SSDT-xxxx.aml** files.
-Find the one which looks similar to this:
+Have a look into Clover's "ACPI/origin" folder.
+In there you will find a lot of ACPI tables.
+We are interested in **SSDT-xxxx.aml** files.
+Find the one which includes code like this:

 ![SSDT_og](https://user-images.githubusercontent.com/76865553/137520366-c3c75933-ab97-4d60-b627-cc4673e4b643.png)